koreshok95/grey_fox_yt_vk_1_1/README.md

   is_up_main - flag (1)-video is uploaded to main(group unifying all videos and content from all groups ) group is_shorts - flag (1)-video duration is less then 3 min, and could bee vk_clip
 Other Modules
-auto_sub_yt_dlp.py - functions for downloading videos? and hard burning subtitles manual_load.py - manual video downloads and subtitles burning from youtube rss_yt_parse.py - get essential info from xmls over youtube rss requests vk_upload.py - class vk_manage_app to manage uploading video and posts
+auto_sub_yt_dlp.py - functions for downloading videos? and hard burning rus subtitles manual_load.py - manual video downloads and subtitles burning from youtube rss_yt_parse.py - get essential info from xmls over youtube rss requests vk_upload.py - class vk_manage_app to manage uploading video and posts